Medical expert of the article

 Treatment snoring with adenoids

-Adenoids are treated with conservative methods and physiotherapy, all methods are in materials:
+Adenoids are treated with conservative methods and physiotherapy, all methods are in the materials:

-How to remove snoring with adenoids 2 and 3 degrees?
-To date, a real cure for snoring caused by the proliferation of lymphoid tissue of the pharyngeal tonsil is provided only by the removal of adenoids in children - adenoidectomy.
-If there are appropriate indications, adenoidectomy is performed at any age.
-[10]
+How to eliminate snoring with adenoids of 2 and 3 degrees?
+Today, the only real relief from snoring caused by the proliferation of lymphoid tissue of the pharyngeal tonsil is the removal of adenoids in children - adenoidectomy.
+If there are appropriate indications, adenoidectomy is performed at any age. [ 10 ]

-According to clinical data, in 19-26% of cases after surgery, the pharyngeal tonsil regrowth with repeated hypertrophy, and in such situations, snoring is possible after removal of the adenoids.
-[11]
+According to clinical data, in 19-26% of cases after surgery, the pharyngeal tonsil grows back with repeated hypertrophy, and in such situations, snoring is possible after adenoid removal. [ 11 ]

 Prevention